-These gluten free vegan sweet potato brownies are a great dessert option for those of you who need or wish to avoid dairy.
-These ones are sweet, fudgy, rich, and delicious with slightly crispy edges and gooey centres.
+These gluten free, dairy free brownies are a great dessert option for those of you who need or wish to avoid dairy.
+They’re sweet, fudgy, rich, and delicious with slightly crispy edges and gooey centres.
 They also happen to be refined sugar free and grain free.
+They’re made with sweet potatoes so they’re chock full of nutrients.

-These dairy free brownies are the perfect treat to serve at birthday parties or other special occasions, and your guests won’t suspect just how nutritious these brownies actually are.
+These brownies are the perfect treat to serve at birthday parties or other special occasions, and your guests won’t suspect just how nutritious these brownies actually are.

-There are several key ingredients in these refined sugar free brownies, the first of which is sweet potato.
+There are several key ingredients in these brownies, the first of which is sweet potato.
 The sweet potatoes add sweetness, moistness and a touch of “carby” starchiness to this recipe.
 Perfect if you’re trying to entice picky kids with a sweet treat that’s actually good for them.

-You can pack these brownies in the kids’ lunch bags or feed it to the kids for an after school snack, knowing they’re healthy and refined sugar free.
+You can pack these brownies in the kids’ lunch bags or feed it to the kids for an after school snack, knowing they’re nutrient dense and refined sugar free.
 Or take these brownies along to work for a nutritious treat to enjoy with with a cup of coffee or tea.

-Another nutrient dense ingredient in this recipe is coconut flour, which I absolutely love using in gluten free baking because it’s low in carbs and high in fibre.
+This recipe calls for coconut flour, a grain free flour which I absolutely love using in gluten free baking because it’s low in carbs and high in fibre.
 Plus the coconut flour adds a subtle sweetness to these brownies without being overwhelmingly coconutty tasting.

 I used flax eggs instead of regular eggs in these dairy free brownies.
 Flax eggs are so easy to make and they actually work perfectly in this recipe because they add a slight “gooeyness” to the texture which is perfect in brownies.